Navy skydiver dies when parachute fails to open

 (CNN)A member of the Navy's skydiving team was killed Sunday when his parachute malfunctioned during a team jump, the Navy said.

-The team called the Leap Frogs was conducting a jump into Liberty State Park in Jersey City, New Jersey as part of planned Fleet Week activities for New York Harbor, Rear Admiral John C. "Jack" Scorby Jr. said at a news briefing.
+The team, known as the Leap Frogs, was conducting a coordinated jump into Liberty State Park in Jersey City, New Jersey as part of planned Fleet Week activities for New York Harbor, Rear Admiral John C. "Jack" Scorby Jr. said at a news briefing.

-The parachute of the team member, a Navy SEAL, failed to open properly and he landed in the water near the state park, Scorby said.
+The parachute of the team member, a Navy SEAL, failed to open properly and he landed in the Hudson River, the Navy said.

 Coast Guard personnel retrieved the parachutist and the Jersey City Fire Department Marine Unit took him to Jersey City Medical Center, where he was pronounced dead at 1:10 p.m.
 ET, Scorby said.